Skip to main content

 Education Progression

-Students at the end of first year Level 7 who achieve a GPA of 70%+ with an average mark of 70%+ in both Mathematics modules will be offered an opportunity to transfer from the Level 7 course to the second year of the BEng Hons Level 8 in Civil Engineering.
+At the end of Year 1 students who achieve a GPA of 70%+ with an average mark of 70%+ in both Mathematics modules will have the opportunity to transfer from the Level 7 course to the second year of the BEng (Hons) Level 8 in Civil Engineering.

 Undergraduate 4 Years On Campus